Mace of the United States House of Representatives: Symbolic use

-The symbol of the Mace may be used by Speaker of the United States House of Representatives during press conferences and official communications.
-During the 2019 State of the Union Address, Nancy Pelosi wore a brooch styled after the Mace, presumably as a symbol of her authority as Speaker.
-Speaker Pelosi wore the same brooch on December 18, 2019, for the session in which the House debated and approved two articles of impeachment of Donald Trump.
-She also wore the brooch on February 4, 2020 during the 2020 State of the Union Address.
-On January 15, 2021, Pelosi wore the brooch signalling to members of Congress that an investigation with likely disciplinary action lay ahead over the 2021 storming of the United States Capitol.
+During the 2019 State of the Union Address, Nancy Pelosi wore a brooch styled after the Mace, as a symbol of her authority as Speaker.
+Speaker Pelosi wore the same brooch on December 18, 2019, for the session in which the House debated and approved two articles of impeachment of Donald Trump and again on February 4, 2020 during the 2020 State of the Union Address.

+On January 15, 2021, Pelosi wore the brooch signaling to members of Congress that an investigation with likely disciplinary action lay ahead over the 2021 storming of the United States Capitol.
 Pelosi wore the brooch on March 1, 2022 during President Biden's first State of the Union address.
 She also wore the brooch as she delivered remarks before the House chamber on November 17, 2022, announcing her decision to step down as leader of the House Democratic Caucus.